 You need to very cautious about the mower speed.
 Don’t start or stop the machine when it is on the slop.
 Sudden change in speed can cause the equipment to tip over.
 Turn your mower slowly on the hills.
 Turning the mower hastily can lead to tipping.
-Do not use zero-turn mower on the hills.
+Do not use a zero-turn mower on the hills.

 Note: Mowers are extremely risky to operate in the presence of children.
-According to the recommendations of the American Academy of Pediatrics, a child should be at least 12 years old for using manual or walk behind mower and at least 16 years old for operating a riding lawnmower.
+According to the recommendations of the American Academy of Pediatrics, a child should be at least 12 years old for using a manual or walk behind mower and at least 16 years old for operating a riding lawnmower.

 Knowing how to operate the mower, or previous experience of using it is not enough to guarantee your safety when using the same equipment on the hills.
 You must be fully aware of the possible risks of running a mower on the hills.
 Read the manufacturer’s guide and instructions very carefully.